Skip to main content

 The Museum provides teacher education training through active, hands-on workshops.
 These workshops are interdisciplinary conservation and environmental education programs emphasizing wildlife.
 The programs are designed for educators of kindergarten through twelfth grade.

-Most workshops are 6 hours and are approved by the State Department of Education for CEUs.
-For more information on these and other educational programs, visit www.mdwfp.com/museum/learn-teach.
+Most educator workshops last six hours and are approved by the Mississippi Department of Education for CEUs.
+For more information about these and other educational programs, visit the MDWFP Museum of Natural Science Education page.